Caputia scaposa var. addoensis (Compton) B.Nord. & Pelser

 Senecio addoensis, Senecio scaposus var. addoensis

-Caputia scaposa var. addoensis, formerly known as Senecio scaposus var. addoensis is a variety of Senecio scaposus with triangular-pointed to spoon-shaped or lobed, flat-leaf tips.
+Caputia scaposa var. addoensis, formerly known as Senecio scaposus var. addoensis, is a succulent plant with fleshy flat leaves with lobed triangular to spoon-shaped tips.
 The young leaves have a white to silvery tomentum that may be shed as they get older.
-This felted covering is an adaptation to the dry conditions under which the plant grows and serves to reflect the sunlight, preventing over-heating or burning.
-It forms a small clump in time.
+This covering serves to reflect the sunlight, preventing overheating or burning.
+The plant forms a small clump in time.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).